 A proprietor, occupier or other resident of a lot shall not, without the written consent of the strata company, maintain within the lot anything visible from outside the lot that, viewed from outside the lot, is not in keeping with the rest of the building.

-[By-law 14 inserted by No. 58 of 1995 s.
+[By-law 14 inserted: No. 58 of 1995 s.
 88(5).]

 Schedule 2A — Matters that may be provided for in management statement